Consolidated Financial Statements

 3. Click Customize.

-4. Select the subsidiary that you want to view
+4. Select the subsidiary you want to view.

-This will display the financial statements of one subsidiary in the subsidiary currency.
+This will display the financial statements of that subsidiary in its local currency.

 Last updated